 - Discounted or free use of office, meeting space, administrative services

-In-kind gifts can be valuable if donated items are integral to your organization’s mission, such as providing clothing for the homeless, or food for a food pantry.
-In-kind services are also important if the services provided would normally have to be paid for, such as legal or accounting work.
+In-kind contributions can be valuable if donated items are integral to your nonprofit organization’s mission, such as providing clothing for the homeless, or food for a food pantry.
+Professional in kind services normally paid for include legal or accounting work.
+They can help support the needs of your organization in a variety of ways and is a great way to reduce costs associated with your nonprofit.

-Some goods and services used by a nonprofit may not qualify as in-kind donations.
-For example, a nonprofit may not accept the following as in-kind donations:
+Some goods and services used by a nonprofit organization may not qualify as in-kind contributions.
+For example, a nonprofit may not accept the following:

 Treat In-Kind Donations As Revenue

-Under Generally Accepted Accounting Principles (GAAP), all contributions received should be recorded as revenue upon receipt, including in-kind contributions.
-Contributed goods or services received should be recorded if those services create or enhance non-financial assets, or require specialized skills and are provided by individuals possessing those skills.
+Generally Accepted Accounting Principles (GAAP) require nonprofits record all contributions as revenue upon receipt, including in-kind contributions.
+This includes goods or in kind services received that enhance non-financial assets, or require specialized skills provided by individuals possessing those skills.

-It is important that these goods and services are recorded in your financial records as both revenue and expenses.
+Record these goods and in kind services in your financial records as both revenue and expenses.

 What does in-kind revenue mean?

-- The revenue is recorded using the fair market value of the gift.
+- Record Revenue using the fair market value of the gift.

 - Fair market value is the price that you would pay for the goods or services, if you had to pay for the items.